AmazingAng/WTF-Solidity/Languages/en/56_DEX/readme.md

 ## Automatic market maker

-An Automated Market Maker (AMM) is an algorithm, or a smart contract that runs on the blockchain, which allows decentralized transactions between digital assets.
+An Automated Market Maker (AMM) is an algorithm or a smart contract that runs on the blockchain, which allows decentralized transactions between digital assets.
 The introduction of AMM has created a new trading method that does not require traditional buyers and sellers to match orders.
 Instead, a liquidity pool is created through a preset mathematical formula (such as a constant product formula), allowing users to trade at any time.
 Trading.

 ![](./img/56-1.png)